-In the first half of 2022, dry bulk shipping market showed strong sign of rebound amid global economic recovery.
-However, dry bulk shipping market endured a slump during the fourth quarter of 2022.
-The demand for dry bulk commodities was weak due to the slowdown of global economic growth as a result of high inflation and increase in interest rates, the COVID-19 related issues as well as multiple geo-political issues that dampened economic activities globally.
-A further downward correction in the market freight rates was continued in the fourth quarter of 2022.
+Dry bulk shipping market was sluggish due to the volatile macroeconomic and financial environment.
+The market freight rates were weak in most of 2023.
 This inevitably introduced volatility to the Group's business performance, as well as the carrying value of the Group's shipping assets.
-In view of the significant decrease in market value of dry bulk vessels in the market, the management considered that impairment indication of the Group's fleet existed at end of 2022.
+In view of the decrease in market value of dry bulk vessels in the market, the management considered that impairment indication of the Group's fleet existed at end of 2023.